 Chrome puts a stop to cookie theft

-Η he said a new Chrome security feature called 'Device Bound Session Credentials'.
-The new security feature that binds cookies to a specific device blocks them angry from being stolen and used to compromise user accounts.
+Google he said a new Chrome security feature called 'Device Bound Session Credentials'.
+The new security feature that ties cookies to a specific device prevents malicious users from stealing and using them to compromise user accounts.

 Cookies are files that websites use to remember your browsing information and preferences and to automatically connect you to a service or website.